hamza5999/Expense-Tracker/README.md

 - Added an alternative named constructor function
 - Used for ... in loop inside and outside the lists
 - Locked the device orientation using SystemChrome.setPreferredOrientations()
+- Used MediaQuery to made this mobile app responsive